Quantum Multiplexer Simplification for State Preparation: Introduction

-Strategies to optimize the compilation of QSP algorithms include a trade-off between circuit depth and circuit size~\cite{araujo_divide_2021, araujo2023configurable, gui2024spacetime}, approximated initialization~\cite{10.1109/TCAD.2023.3297972, nakaji2022approximate}, and techniques for sparse quantum states~\cite{gleinig2021efficient, mozafari2022efficient}.
-One can reduce the executable program size or circuit depth if the state is not fully entangled.
+Strategies to optimize the compilation of QSP algorithms include a trade-off between circuit depth and circuit size~\cite{araujo_divide_2021, araujo_configurable_2023, gui2024spacetime}, approximated initialization~\cite{10.1109/TCAD.2023.3297972, nakaji2022approximate}, and techniques for sparse quantum states~\cite{gleinig2021efficient, mozafari2022efficient}.
+One can reduce the executable program size or the circuit depth if the state is not fully entangled.
 However, this reduction requires a search across the space of quantum bits and the successive use of linear algebra subroutines~\cite{10.1109/TCAD.2023.3297972}.
-Regarding the compilation strategy, one can use an abstract tree to produce the circuit, a quantum search-based strategy, or load amplitudes with an iterative method.
+Regarding the compilation strategy, an abstract tree can be used to produce the circuit~\cite{araujo_divide_2021}, a quantum search-based strategy~\cite{grover2000synthesis}, or load amplitudes with an iterative method~\cite{ventura1999initializing, park2019circuit}.

 The quantum state preparation proposed in this work uses an abstract syntax tree as an intermediate representation~\cite{araujo_divide_2021, araujo_configurable_2023} and creates executable code as a quantum circuit or quantum assembly code.
 This work aims to minimize the time for quantum state entanglement detection, thereby optimizing the code generated during quantum state initialization by a compiler.
-The proposed method builds upon Ref.~\cite{PhysRevA.71.052330}, where a sequence of quantum multiplexers receives the values of one level of the abstract syntax tree.
-Therefore, one way to increase the efficiency of this procedure involves simplifying the syntax tree to obtain reduced or parallel multiplexers.
+The proposed method builds upon Ref.~\cite{PhysRevA.71.052330}, where each level of the abstract syntax tree represents a quantum multiplexer.
+Therefore, one way to increase the efficiency of this procedure involves the analysis of the syntax tree to obtain reduced or parallel multiplexers.